Cheet0Puff/Fisch-Script-WORKING/README.md

-If you want to modify the script and add your own teleports just open the .lua file in a code editor like serris code editor and copypaste one of the teleports or use this format and paste it right below the other ones with a one line gap:
+***The script is detected rn but it still works and you wont get banned.
+It only kicks you every once in a while*** If you want to modify the script and add your own teleports just open the .lua file in a code editor like serris code editor and copypaste one of the teleports or use this format and paste it right below the other ones with a one line gap:
 ```
 -- Name of TP